 Yesterday, March 14, marked the release of a book that took the author over twenty-five years to research and write.
 Healing Civilizations: The Search for Therapeutic Essential Oils & Nutrients, by Dr. Nadim Shaath, is the culmination of his personal journey, traveling the globe in pursuit of ancient medicinal wisdom.
 A chemist and researcher, Dr. Shaath’s intention in writing this weighty tome is to shed light, backed by science and history, on the power of natural healing.

-As he says, “We need to revisit the art and science of natural healing.
+When asked about why he wrote this book, Dr. Shaath says, “We need to revisit the art and science of natural healing.
 Healing Civilizations seeks to remedy the problem by using anecdotes from the past along with current advanced scientific breakthroughs to present knowledge that may help us all lead healthier and happier lives.”
 In order to fulfill this vision for the future, Dr. Shaath had to travel the world, accessing and transcribing wisdom handed down from the ages.

 Part one of the book takes you on Shaath’s epic twenty-year journey, on which he and his travel companions visited Egypt, Jerusalem, Turkey, Greece, Italy, France, Spain, Morocco, Uzbekistan, Kazakhstan, India, China, Japan, and eventually the Americas.
 He traveled the routes taken by Marco Polo, Ibn Battuta, and Christopher Columbus to illustrate that the advances made in the distant past are still applicable-and used the world over-to the modern consumer.